bitrise-io/devcenter/_articles/en/contributors/create-your-own-step.md

 * `ionic`
 * `flutter`

-### Function types
+### Category

-Functional categories are controlled by the type_tags attribute in the step.yml.
-One Step should have only a single type_tag assigned to it.
-Use utility only if you believe none of the other types fit your Step.
+Functional categories are controlled by the `type_tags` attribute in the step.yml.
+One Step should have only a single type tag assigned to it.
+Use `utility` only if you believe none of the other types fit your Step.

 The available values are: